Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 Adaptive bitrate

 Once congestion feedback is in place, the next step is to let the encoder react to it.
-The sample includes a first adaptive bitrate backend named twcc-gcc.
+The sample includes an adaptive bitrate backend named twcc-gcc.
 The transport estimate comes from the standard Pion TWCC and GCC path.
 The application layer then applies bounded bitrate updates to the active encoder in GStreamer.

 • media.mode: per-viewer